-That's one of the main differences between English and French: in French, adjectives (small, nice, cheap...) agree in gender and number with the thing or person they refer to.
+One of the main differences between English and French is that, in French, adjectives (small, nice, cheap...) agree in gender and number with the thing or person they refer to.
 Therefore, they will be either masculine or feminine, and either singular or plural, just like nouns.

 Learn how to make adjectives plural in French

 Look at the examples below: